EvaGraceSmith/Reading-Notes/401/class-18-Dynamo-and-Lambda.md

 #### What are some key features of Dynamoose?

-Some key features of Dynamoose include: easy object modeling for DynamoDB, support for data validation and type checking, automatic schema creation, query building and execution, middleware support, and compatibility with existing DynamoDB tables and indexes.
+Some key features of Dynamoose include: easy object modeling for DynamoDB, support for data validation and type checking, automatic schema creation, query building and execution, middleware support, and compatibility with existing DynamoDB tables and indexes." -ChatGPT

 ### Reflection